Biomarker: Digital

 Digital biomarkers are a novel emerging field of biomarkers, mostly collected by smart biosensors.
 So far, digital biomarkers have been focusing on monitoring vital parameters such as accelerometer data and heartrate but also speech.
 Novel non-invasive, molecular digital biomarkers are increasingly available recorded by e.g. on-skin sweat analysis (internet-enabled Sudorology), which can be seen as next-generation digital biomarkers.
-Digital biomarkers can be easily shared with the responsible physician, and novel diagnostics approaches can be developed using artificial intelligence.
+Collecting and tracking digital biomarkers have become more easily available with the advancement of smartphones and wearables.
+In Parkinson's disease (PD), for example, finger tapping a mobile phone via counting apps have been used as a method of (self-)evaluating bradykinesia and effectiveness of medication.

 Digital biomarkers are currently being used in conjugation with artificial intelligence (A.I.) in order to recognize symptoms for mild cognitive impairment (MCI).
 One major current use of digital biomarkers involves keeping track of regular brain activity.
 Specific neural indicators can be measured by devices to evaluate patients for any neuro abnormalities.
 The data collected can determine the patients disease probability or condition.
 While patients carryout everyday tasks (IADL), computers are using machine learning to observe and detect any deviation from normal behavior.
 These markers are used as signs or indicators of cognitive decline.